Most parents would agree that baby accessories, such as hats and shoes, have a way of making your little one look even cuter than usual.

 This depends on what you call a shoe.

-Although you might be tempted to dress your little one in a pair of traditional shoes, there is no reason for a newborn to wear structured or hard-soled shoes similar to the ones adults wear.
+Although you might be tempted to dress your little one in a pair of traditional shoes, there is no reason for a newborn to wear structured or hard-soled ones similar to those that adults wear.

 Of course this doesn’t mean you can’t put them in a pair of fun or cute shoes for special occasions, vacations or to take an adorable family photo.